jaspector

 Check after 8:15 am whether inspection is before or after noon (per older packet instructions)

-Typical inspection sequence: Setbacks/foundation checks, plumbing under slab, slab/footings, framing and sheathing, rough MEP, insulation, fire-rated assemblies, ceiling cover where applicable, power release, sewer tie-in, fire alarm/fire suppression finals, and final CO/MEP/building/site inspections; separate residential reference materials posted by city
+Typical sequence: Setbacks/foundation checks, plumbing under slab, slab/footings, framing and sheathing, rough MEP, insulation, fire-rated assemblies, ceiling cover where applicable, power release, sewer tie-in, fire alarm/fire suppression finals, and final CO/MEP/building/site inspections; separate residential reference materials posted by city

-Do I need a building permit in Richmond Hill, GA?
+01 Do I need a building permit in Richmond Hill, GA?

 Building or limited-use permit required for new structures, remodels, additions, demolition, manufactured homes, signs, fences, irrigation, reroofing, window replacement, fire suppression/fire alarm work, swimming pools, and stand-alone electrical/HVAC/plumbing work

-How much does a building permit cost in Richmond Hill, GA?
+02 How much does a building permit cost in Richmond Hill, GA?

+Building permit fees in Richmond Hill, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is 500.
 Fees are calculated as: Residential building inspection: square feet x $0.50; Commercial building inspection: square feet x $0.75; separate fees for sign design, demolition/moving, mobile home/office inspection, existing-building inspection, swimming pool inspection, accessory buildings, right-of-way permits, and reinspection.
 Plan check fee: Residential: square feet x $0.10 with $250 minimum; Commercial shell with buildout: square feet x $0.15 with $750 minimum; Commercial shell only: square feet x $0.10 with $450 minimum; Commercial buildout: square feet x $0.125 with $300 minimum; capped at $5,000.

-How do I apply for a building permit in Richmond Hill, GA?
+03 How do I apply for a building permit in Richmond Hill, GA?

-1. Register in CivicGov and choose the applicable permit path (residential, multifamily, commercial, industrial, limited-use, demolition, manufactured home, or inspection-related) 2.
+To apply for a building permit in Richmond Hill, GA, follow these steps: 1.
+Register in CivicGov and choose the applicable permit path (residential, multifamily, commercial, industrial, limited-use, demolition, manufactured home, or inspection-related) 2.
 If CivicGov access unavailable, call (912) 756-3641 or email permitting@richmondhill-ga.gov to submit permit application packet 3.
 Submit the correct form set; the city publishes separate packets for residential/multifamily, commercial/industrial, and limited-use permits 4.
 Include all required supporting materials: contractor and business-license information, state contractor license copy, subcontractor list and licenses, site/plat information, energy-code affidavit, owner exemption affidavit if applicable, and project-specific plans 5.
 City staff reviews the submittal; Fire Marshal plan reviews typically return comments within 3 business days; building permits not accepted for final approval until civil-plan review approved where applicable 6.
 Pay assessed permit and utility-related fees before issuance and before CO 7.
 After permit issuance, schedule inspections through CivicGov, or if lacking portal access, call (912) 756-4521 or email inspections@richmondhill-ga.gov

-How long does it take to get a building permit in Richmond Hill, GA?
+04 How long does it take to get a building permit in Richmond Hill, GA?

-How do I schedule a building inspection in Richmond Hill, GA?
+05 How do I schedule a building inspection in Richmond Hill, GA?

-Inspections can be scheduled via: , , .
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Richmond Hill, GA via: CivicGov portal, Phone: (912) 756-4521 if lacking portal access, Email: inspections@richmondhill-ga.gov if lacking portal access.
 24 hours in advance, no later than 4:00 pm on prior business day for non-portal requests; requests should be made by 5:00 pm the day before.

-Other cities in Bryan County
+Other jurisdictions in Bryan County.

-View all Bryan County jurisdictions →
+All Bryan County jurisdictions →